cran/fEGarch/README.md

 The package contains an example time series `SP500`, namely the Standard and Poor’s 500 daily log-return series from January 04, 2000, until November 30, 2024, obtained from Yahoo Finance.
 The series is formatted as a time series object of class `"zoo"`.
+Furthermore, it contains the dataset `UKinflation` with the monthly inflation rate of the UK from January 1965 to December 2000.
+This second series is formatted as a time series of class `"ts"`.

 ## Authors